acteng/atip/backend/README.md

 ### Protect with IAP

 1.  `gcloud services --project=atip-test-2 enable iap.googleapis.com`
+2.  `gcloud services --project=atip-test-2 enable cloudresourcemanager.googleapis.com`
-2. Go to <https://console.cloud.google.com/apis/credentials/consent?project=atip-test-2> and manually configure the oauth consent screen
+3. Go to <https://console.cloud.google.com/apis/credentials/consent?project=atip-test-2> and manually configure the oauth consent screen
 	- Choose "External" (unless everyone internal can be part of our cloud org?)
 	- Pick an app name, email
 	- No logo, app domains, authorized domains, scopes, or test users
-3. Go to <https://console.cloud.google.com/security/iap?project=atip-test-2> and enable IAP (it'll have an oauth misconfigured error)
+4. Go to <https://console.cloud.google.com/security/iap?project=atip-test-2> and enable IAP (it'll have an oauth misconfigured error)

 Nobody should have access by default.
 To get the current auth list: